daniloster/react-experiments/packages/reactReduxFormBase/README.md

 ### Component State

 Here the state is kept in the component state which uses the new context api to provide the events to control data and validation messages.
-In this recipe, the develop control when should show the validation.
-The most important thing is this recipe defines workflow data collection and validation in the most flexible way.
+In this recipe, the developer controls when the validation should be displayed.
+The most important thing is that this recipe defines workflow for capturing data and validating it in the most flexible way.

+It worth mention that in the children as function there are 3 nice functions provided:

+* onChange, which handle an event updating the path with `e.target.value` / `(e) => { ...internalUpdate(e.target.value)... )}`;
+* onChangeValue, which updates the path with given value `(value) => { ...internalUpdate(value)... )}`;
+* isAllValid, which validates a restricted groups of paths required, or all them when restrictions are not provided;
+  * `isAllValid()` validates all the validations associated with the shema and FormStateItem defined for path;
+  * `isAllValid(['firstname', 'lastname'])` verifies only the validations associated with firstname and lastname;

 ```js
 import React, { Component } from "react";